 He instilled the idea of “The Decisive Moment”, that fleeting moment when the scene in front of you comes together in way that has a certain visual resonance.
 He explained it in an interview: “Photography is not like painting.
 There is a creative fraction of a second when you are taking a picture.
 Your eye must see a composition or an expression that life itself offers you, and you must know with intuition when to click the camera.”

-If you’d like a book featuring a number of world-class photographers, then this beautiful volume is filled with images that will leave you in awe.
-The photographers also talk about their photography, giving insight into what inspires them.
+Subtitled, Master Photographers On Their Art, this is a beautiful volume filled with images that will leave you in awe.
+The list of world-class photographers also talk about their photography, giving insight into what inspires them.

 Richard Avedon’s Fashion photography has been a consistent inspiration to all over the decades, his influence immeasurable.
 This comprehensive volume is a book to be studied often.

 The story surrounding the discovery of Vivian Maier’s legacy is as interesting as the images are wonderful to behold.
 Completely unknown as a photographer during her lifetime, she shot a vast number of photographs while working as a nanny, roaming (predominantly) the streets of Chicago.

 A must-have book if you appreciate Street Photography and Art Photography.

 This is one of my favorite books on my shelf – stunning images of Monica Belluci, a breath-takingly beautiful Italian model / actress, shot by numerous photographers.
 With the variety of approaches on one single subject – Monica Belluci – this volume is filled with potential ideas and inspiration for any photographer.

 Gregory Heisler is an undisputed genius when it comes to photographic lighting.
 In this book he has collected 50 of his his best portraits he has taken during his career, and he discusses the thought-processs behind each image.
 He offers insight in how he came to take specific images, and how he decided why to set up up certain portraits in certain ways.